maddox-lab/BlindSpot/README.md

    - The program checks _unblinding_log.csv to make sure the specified file has not already been unblinded and skips
    - Compares all the files in the folder to the Blinding_Key.csv and determines which need to be unblinded within that specified directory
    - It then will rename the file with original unblinded name and move it to the specified directory
-   - The unblinding log is updated s the system is tracked
+   - The unblinding log is updated and the the file is tracked

 ### 5) Output